JDL Travel

 morning view

-Some friendly neighbors showed us around the park, lake, and the trails-which we were excited to test out for a new morning run route.
-After work Dylan played a lot of basketball while Jessie and Luna hunted for the biggest pine cones they could find.
-Jessie also got to catch up with one of her old college roommates which was an awesome treat!
+Some friendly neighbors showed us around the park, lake, and the trails - which we were excited to test out for a new morning run route.
+After work Dylan played a lot of basketball while Luna and I hunted for the biggest pine cones we could find.
+I also got to catch up with one of my old college roommates which was an awesome treat!

 lake view